Open-RPG/System-Reference-Document-5.1/12-magic-items-artifacts.md

 you can use an action to make a DC 25 Intelligence (Arcana) check.
-On a success, the sphere levitates in one direction of your choice, up to a number of feet equal to 5 [x] your Intelligence modifier (minimum 5 feet).
+On a success, the sphere levitates in one direction of your choice, up to a number of feet equal to 5 × your Intelligence modifier (minimum 5 feet).
 On a failure, the sphere moves 10 feet toward you.
 A creature whose space the sphere enters must succeed on a DC 13 Dexterity saving throw or be